kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Foam pads for spacing tags off conductive materials|Timing crate Steel tent pegs for aerials|Timing crate
 Mallet|Timing crate
-Aluminium tent pegs for timing tent|Must go in tent bag Right-angle N-connector adaptors|Leave attached to back of trackside aerials Stopwatches|First-aid kit (So they travel separately from the rest of the timing equipment.)
+Aluminium tent pegs for timing tent|**Must** go in tent bag Right-angle N-connector adaptors|Leave attached to back of trackside aerials Stopwatches|First-aid kit (So they travel separately from the rest of the timing equipment.)
-Trackside aerials|Travel separately
-Desktop aerial|Must go with flight-case and laptop bag for writing tags for next race
+Trackside aerials|Travel separately in reinfoced Jiffy bags Desktop aerial|Must go with flight-case and laptop bag for writing tags for next race

 # Post-processing results